Table of Contents

 10.8.2 the Chief Administrative Officer, or designee, considering recommendations of the Owner and the U. T. Austin Chief Information Security Officer for resources having a residual Risk of High.

 11.1 U. T. Austin’s Policies, Standards, and/or Procedures must describe and require steps to protect University Data using appropriate administrative, physical, and technical controls in accordance with the U. T. Austin Information Security Program and Data Classification Standard, and UTS165 and its associated Standards.

 11.1.2 The Minimum Security Standards for Application Development and Administration describe and require appropriate steps to protect Confidential Data stored, processed, or transmitted on the university's applications.

 11.2 Third-Party Service Providers Storing University Data.
 University Data must not be stored on personally procured third-party (e.g. Cloud) storage services.
-All third-party services storing university data must have a valid contract in place that has been signed by the Business Contracts Office.

 11.3 Password and Encryption Protection for Computing Devices and Data.

 11.3.1 Desktop Computers.

 22.214.171.124 All High Risk Desktop Computers owned, leased, or controlled by the University must be Password protected and encrypted, regardless of data classification, using methods approved by the U. T. Austin Chief Information Security Officer.

 126.96.36.199 All desktop computers purchased after September 1, 2013 must be Password protected and encrypted, regardless of data classification, using methods approved by the U. T. Austin Chief Information Security Officer before their deployment.